House backs livestreaming of budget deliberations

 House Representative Mikaela Suansing affirmed the House of Representatives' full support for livestreaming the bicameral conference committee deliberations on the proposed P6.793 trillion national budget for 2026.

-This comes after Senator Erwin Tulfo claimed some House members opposed the unprecedented public viewing of these budget meetings.
+This affirmation follows Senator Erwin Tulfo's claim that some House members opposed the public viewing of these budget meetings.

 The bicameral conference committee, where members reconcile differing provisions of budget versions, has historically been closed to the public.

-The push for livestreaming aims to dispel suspicions of illegal or ill-intentioned insertions in the government's spending plan.
+The push for livestreaming aims to dispel suspicions of illegal or ill-intentioned insertions in the government's spending plan, a sentiment echoed by President Ferdinand Marcos Jr., who had previously urged Congress for transparency.

 Topics in this story